RunestoneInteractive/httlads/_sources/Statistics/cs1_exploring_happiness.rst

    others.
 Is it their level of freedom, or their level of wealth?
 One way we can answer this question is to calculate a correlation between the happiness index and the various factors.
-This will create a small table that computes a correlation score between of of our columns of data.
+This will create a small table that computes a correlation score between of our columns of data.
 Happiness score to Economy, Happiness score to Family, etc.

    a.
 First, let's calculate a correlation between happiness score and each